Basic Facts About Monson, Maine

 This page last updated or reviewed 1/7/2010

-- COMMUNITY DISTINCTIVE: The famed Appalachian Trail crosses Maine Route 15 just a few miles north of town at what is known as The Ledges.
-Monson is therefore the last town that northbound hikers encounter before embarking on the One-Hundred Mile Wilderness, or the first town southbound hikers encounter after completing the One-Hundred Mile Wilderness.
+The famed Appalachian Trail crosses Maine Route 15 just a few miles north of town at what is known as The Ledges.
+Monson is the last town that northbound hikers encounter before embarking on the One-Hundred Mile Wilderness, or the first town southbound hikers encounter after completing it.
 The 100-Mile Wilderness is a remote stretch of trail situated between Monson and Mt.
 Katahdin in Baxter State Park.
 Hundreds of AT hikers enjoy a refreshing visit in Monson each hiking season to stock up on supplies, get a shower, enjoy a home-cooked meal, nurse a blister, and pick up their mail at the Monson Post Office.
 A number of facilities offer hikers a friendly and hospitable place to spend the night.
 See the Town Businesses section of this web page for a listing with more detail on lodging options.

-- INDUSTRY: Residents are employed in actual woods operations, or in nearby wood and textile mills.
-A significant number run small businesses of their own, including lodging facilities for Appalachian Trail hikers passing through town - last supply point south of the 100-Mile Wilderness leading to Mt.
+Residents are employed in actual woods operations, or in nearby wood and textile mills.
+A significant number run small businesses of their own, including lodging facilities for Appalachian Trail hikers passing through town – last supply point south of the 100-Mile Wilderness leading to Mt.
 Katahdin.
-See the Town Businesses section of this web page for a listing of many businesses based in Monson.
+See the Town Businesses section of this website for a listing of many businesses based in Monson.

 Monson is in State Senate District 4, in State House District 119, and in Maine’s 2nd District in the U.S. House of Representatives.
 For further information regarding Maine state government, visit www.maine.gov.